ruthanneward/PalmOilProject/README.md

     p.gid;
 ```

 ST_Contains was used to figure out how many palm oil plantations were located in each province.
-ST_DWithin was used to figure out how many points of forest loss are within 1km of plantations.
+ST_DWithin was intended to figure out how many points of forest loss are within 1km of plantations.
+Multiple steps were taken to cut down run time for the ST_DWithin function.
+First, spatial indexes were created to restructure the geometries into an R-tree to reduce the number of objects that need to be examined.
+ST_Simplify was used to reduce the complexity of the geometric objects by removing unnecessary verticies or details from the polygons.
+Unfortunatley, even with these changes, the run time was still over 6 hours and the query did not complete.
+I hope to revist this project sometime in the future and rework this query to omptimize the performance.

 After performing spatial queries in .SQL, the tables were transferred to R to create figures: